A novel series by “Mario O. Laplume”

 A mirage fostered by her Lolita-manipulations of their fantasies.

 Annie had set her sight in a very special boy in her High School class.
 His name was Bobby Immelt.
-He had the rancid background in the region coveted by her blue-collar mother and her arriviste father; his family had been in Western Michigan since colonial times—or so they always claimed, They had friends and relatives in politics, the police force, the judiciary, etc. It did not hurt either that his own father was an entrepreneurial car dealer who managed to push hundreds of GM cars and trucks out of his parking lot.
+He had the unusual background in the region coveted by her blue-collar mother and her arriviste father; his family had been in Western Michigan since colonial times—or so they always claimed, They had friends and relatives in politics, the police force, the judiciary, etc. It did not hurt either that his own father was an entrepreneurial car dealer who managed to push hundreds of GM cars and trucks out of his parking lot.
 Genteel society plus plentiful cash to spare was a heavenly combination that could satisfy Annie’s exponential appetite for all the very good things in life.

 Annie had devised a sound strategy to ensnare her unsuspecting prey, turning him into what every girl of her age wanted: a high school sweetheart.
 She assiduously invited Bobby to escort her home after school, before her parents came back—a stunt they naively considered as a sound study choice.
 They believed Annie would stay a virgin until the day she would marry; but being made of earthly soil and fresh rainfall, humans respond to their fabric.